artlogic/debian-install/README.md

 * Something like xScope
 * Something to Play Music (iTunes library sharing compatible)
 * Email?
 Some sort of a browser frame?
 A client?
 Mutt?
 Emacs?
-* Something like Preview (for viewing PDFs mostly - maybe images)
+* Something like Preview (for viewing PDFs mostly - maybe images - keep `less` in mind)
 * Do I need some kind of file explorer?
 Is the shell enough?
 * Some sort of Torrent client
 * Something like little snitch